pnp/blog/content/post/office-add-ins-community-call-december-8-2021.md

 There is an API in Office.js to get the attachments.
-Check out the [Office.AttachmentContent interface. ](https://docs.microsoft.com/javascript/api/outlook/office.attachmentcontent)In script lab for Outlook search for \"Get attachments\" in the samples and you will find a sample.
+Check out the [Office.AttachmentContent interface. ](https://docs.microsoft.com/javascript/api/outlook/office.attachmentcontent)In script lab for Outlook search for "Get attachments" in the samples and you will find a sample.

 **Any news when the current PowerPoint Preview API will go live?**